The Best Cheap First Cars for New Drivers in 2025

 Ford Fiesta (2008-2017)

 Being a recently qualified driver doesn’t mean that you can’t have a bit of fun behind the wheel.
-And if that’s what you fancy, then there’s really only one choice, and that's the Ford Fiesta.
+And if that’s what you fancy then the Ford Fiesta is the car for you.
 It’s been at the top of the bestseller lists for longer than any other manufacturer cares to remember, and with good reason: it’s a great car to drive.
-The Fiesta does everything pretty well, offering good space inside and cheap running costs, but what really sets it apart is a level of driver involvement missing from many of its competitors.
-Rivals like the Suzuki Swift can get close for fun, but none can surpass.
+The Fiesta does everything pretty well, offering reasonable space inside and cheap running costs, but what really sets it apart is a level of driver involvement missing from many of its competitors.
+Rivals like the Suzuki Swift can get close for fun, but none can surpass it.

-For our sub-£3,000 budget we’ll be looking at the sixth generation of Fiesta, produced between 2008 and 2017.
+For our sub-£4,000 budget we’ll be looking at the sixth generation of Fiesta, produced between 2008 and 2017.
 It’s a car with a more polished driving experience than plenty of cars costing twice as much, all in an affordable package.
-The excellent 1.25-litre engined cars are still a lot of fun while keeping running costs and insurance for new drivers at acceptable levels.
+The excellent 1.25-litre engine keeps running costs for new drivers at acceptable levels and the manual gearbox it comes with has a satisfying, precise feel.
 As an all-rounder that’s fun to drive, there really aren’t many cars that have as much to offer as the Ford Fiesta.

 Ford Fiesta Review